ethereum/go-ethereum/cmd/signer/README.md

 * The `signer` signs (or not), and responds to the original request.

 ## External API

+See the [external api changelog](extapi_changelog.md) for information about changes to this API.

 ### Encoding
 - number: positive integers that are hex encoded